 Tell me what I might do to help you achieve your goals for this class.
 Include in your letter a statement that you have read and understood the grading for this class and the academic dishonesty policy of the university.
-This letter must be typed.
+This letter must be e-mailed to me at wtanna@chaminade.edu by Tuesday January 30, 2001.